Galleries

 Roller by Jaker and Legal in the South West.

-A huge throw by Jake, Hyke and Legal for their crew BTH.
+By Jake, Hyke and Legal for their crew BTH.

 Jaker and Legal representing BTH in Little Burdundy (ground piece only).